Quincy, Illinois: Early history

 Quincy's location along the Mississippi River has attracted settlers for centuries.
 The French became the first European presence to colonize the region, after Louis Jolliet, Jacques Marquette, Jamison Knapp and the La Salle Expeditions explored the Upper Mississippi River Valley.
 Fur goods became a valuable commodity of the region, and European explorers and merchants alike were attracted to the prospects of the growing fur trade of the North American frontier.
 The Mississippi River, acting as a superhighway for transporting goods downstream, became the area's most vital transportation asset.

-Following the events of the Seven Years' War, which ended in 1763, Great Britain took control of New France, including that of the Illinois Territory.
-The Illinois Territory changed hands again a few decades later during the American Revolutionary War.
+Following the events of the Seven Years' War, which ended in 1763, Great Britain took control of New France, and the area that is now Illinois became part of the Indian Reserve.
+After the American Revolutionary War a few decades later, the area became part of the Northwest Territory of the United States, and eventually the State of Illinois in 1818.